Here are Arianna's top priorities if re-elected to the Orange City Council.

 Grow our economy, not raise taxes on our residents, to pay for City services

 As a small business owner in Orange, I could have moved my business anywhere.
 But I choose to bring my business to my hometown so that I do more to give back to my community.
-No other candidate has my business experience and I hope to bring that creative problem solving to City Hall as we struggle with current and after-effects of COVID-19.
+No other elected official in Orange has my business experience and that creative problem-solving at City Hall is sorely needed.